gr4vy/gr4vy-python/README.md

 ## Installation

-To add Gr4vy to your project, clone the repo `github.com/gr4vy/gr4vy-python` and install it to you python environment with pip
+To add Gr4vy to your project simply install with pip:

 ```python
 pip install gr4vy
 ```

 Add import: